Annandy2008/final_databootcamp/README.md

 **However**, quarterly fundamentals are widely used in both academic research and practitioner models despite this lag.
 The comparison remains fair because all features face appropriate lags (momentum uses t-1 returns, volatility uses rolling 12-month data, etc.).
 The research question is whether these fundamentals, despite their lag, add predictive power to market-based features.

-## 6.3.
-Sample Selection Bias

-The initial 50,000 CRSP observations were reduced to 22,795 after merging with Compustat, representing stocks with available fundamental data.
-After feature construction, the final sample contains 21,224 observations.

-**Impact:** The analysis is restricted to larger, more established firms with Compustat coverage.
-Small-cap stocks, recent IPOs, and companies not filing standard quarterly reports are excluded.

-**Why this does not invalidate our findings:** This sample selection is standard in academic finance research, combining CRSP and Compustat.
-The conclusion that "next-month return direction is difficult to predict" is, if anything, conservative—larger firms with better data quality should be more predictable than small-caps.
-The results likely represent an upper bound on predictability.

 ---